|No Professional Development Meeting scheduled for April|

 APICS Sacramento is always on the look out for great presenters at our networking dinners as well as interesting factory and plant tours.
 If you are interested in speaking to our network of professionals, please get in touch with us.
 We are easy to reach on many social media sites, including Facebook and Twitter @apicsacramento our find our Linked In group "APICS Sacramento Chapter" to introduce yourself and learn more about our members.

-If you prefer to contact our Chapter President, Pat McCarty, directly, please send an email to her at email@example.com.
+If you prefer to contact our Chapter President, Rick Merritt, directly, please send an email to him at email@example.com.

 If you have a few hours a month that you can dedicate to the exploration of Operations Management, this is an excellent opportunity to extend your network and, at the same time, enhance your resume!
 We look forward to hearing from you!